Use of Machine Learning Models to Warmstart Column Generation for Unit Commitment: Dantzig-Wolfe Decomposition and Column Generation

-where $\bar{y}$ is a regularization centre and $\mu$ is a parameter to adjust the strength of the regularization.
-In the regularized column generation procedure, the regularized RMP is used in place of the RMP.
-The optimal solution to \eqref{eq_regularized_rmp} is computed and the pricing problems are solved based on this solution.
-The regularization centre $\bar{y}$ may be updated to the current dual value $y$ when the lower bound \eqref{eq_lower_bound} gets improved.
+where $\bar{y}$ is a regularisation centre and $\mu$ is a parameter used to adjust the strength of the regularisation.
+We refer to \eqref{eq_regularised_rmp} as the regularised \gls{RMP}.

+In the regularised column generation procedure, the regularised \gls{RMP} is used in place of the \gls{RMP}.
+The optimal solution to \eqref{eq_regularised_rmp} is computed and the pricing subproblems are solved based on this solution.
+The regularisation centre $\bar{y}$ is updated to the current dual values $y$ whenever the lower bound \eqref{problem_eq_dw_lower_bound} has improved.
+In the following, we normally omit the word ``regularised'' when we refer to the regularised \gls{RMP} or the regularised column generation procedure but add the word ``unregularised'' when referring to the one without regularisation (i.e., $\mu = 0$).